 Access in Game Management Unit 31 has decline since the 2004 hunting seasons.
 Several areas that were accessible in the past have closed to public entry.
 It is highly recommended that you visit areas that you may want to hunt before the seasons open.

-Overview: Javelina numbers in Unit 31 remained stable over the past few years.
-Javelina hunting should be fair this season.
-Permit numbers have remained constant for several hunting seasons.
-Permit numbers will remain the same and be distributed between the fall and spring hunting seasons.
+Overview: Permit numbers were recently reduced, however GMU 31 still offers plenty of opportunities.
 Hunting efforts should be concentrated along ridgelines and drainages that contain prickly pear cactus and shrubs that javelina utilize for food and moisture.
 A quality pair of optics is very important for javelina hunting, since these animals seem to appear out of nowhere because of their size and coloration.
 Pre-season scouting will greatly improve odds of having a successful hunt in the upcoming season.

-Areas: S. Pinaleno’s South of SR. 266 – Hunt the lower drainages and ridges in the Dyl Canyon, O-Bar-O and Oak Draw Round Mountain area.
+Areas: Southern Pinaleno’s South of SR. 266 – Hunt the lower drainages and ridges in the Dyl Canyon, O-Bar-O and Oak Draw Round Mountain area.

 Pinaleno Mountain Complex (Mt.
 Graham) – Hunt the lower elevation around the mountain complex that contains prickly pear cactus flats.
 Areas to begin in would be P. Ranch, Gillespie Wash, lower Tripp Canyon and Taylor Canyon.

-Santa Teresa Mountains and Aravaipa Canyon – At the present time access is very limited in these areas.
-Forest Service road #94 and the Sand Tank road and the ET Ranch are the only points available.
+Santa Teresa Mountains and Aravaipa Canyon – Forest Service road #94, Sand Tank Rd, Bear Creek Rd, and the ET Ranch are the main access points for this area.
 It would beneficial to scout these locations prior to the hunt.

 Pre-season scouting and quality optics are essential.
 Also, obtain a United States Forest Service map for the Coronado National Forest that covers the Pinaleno Mountains, Winchester and Galiuro Mountains.